WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 - root -> node_0 -> rule_two
 - root -> node_1 -> inner_node -> rule_one

-Similar to what happens for __Rules__, __Filter__ names are also derived from the filenames.
-However, in this case, the entire filename corresponds to the __Filter__ name.

-In this example, the "filter_one" node is the entry point of the processing tree.
+In this example, the "root" node is the entry point of the processing tree.
 When an __Event__ arrives, the matcher will evaluate whether it matches the filter condition; if this happens, the matcher process will pass the __Event__ to the filter's children, otherwise it will ignore them.